LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/limitations-restrictions.md

 * The maximum timespan between Start Date and End Date of the `Investigate Function Logs` screen is restricted to 7 days.

 <img src="img/faas-limitations-investigate-logs.jpg" alt="LivePerson Functions Logs" style="width:80%;"/>

+### Deployment History

+The deployment history will be stored indefinitely.
+However, only the 5 most recent versions will be stored for inspection and restoration.
+If you require a more expansive history we'd urge you to look into using VCS outside of LivePerson systems in combination with our CLI.